google-deepmind/concordia/concordia/examples/bellwether/GAME.md

 ### Live basic residents and action-only structured output

-The live launcher uses two views of the same local model.
+The live launcher uses two views of the selected resident model.
 The ordinary model serves standard basic self-perception, situation-perception and person-by-situation questions as prose.
-Only the final standard ConcatAct policy uses Ollama's JSON-schema output for the existing decision/speech contract.
+Only the final standard ConcatAct policy uses schema-constrained output for the existing decision/speech contract.
 The schema permits every existing decision (including refusal and revocation);
 it does not determine consent, truth or material consequences.
 The game still validates actions and enforces the same resource and commitment rules.